JimHagan/nr_alert_audit/README.md

 The script generates two detailed CSV files, providing both a high-level summary of changed conditions and a low-level dump of all alert-related audit events.

+For a more general, interactive UI for exploring NrAuditEvent data try using [this application](https://github.com/JimHagan/nr-audit-events-ui).

 ---

 ## 1. Prerequisites